AuthServer

 OIDC Social Login

-Configure Google, Microsoft, Apple, and custom OIDC providers.
+Configure Google, Microsoft, Apple, GitHub, and custom social providers.

-SqlOS supports social login via OpenID Connect.
+SqlOS supports social login via OpenID Connect providers and GitHub OAuth.
 Users click a provider button, authenticate with the provider, and are linked or created in SqlOS.

 Dashboard: Auth Server > OIDC > Create Connection